bustle/shep/README.md

-  shep run foo --no-build                Run the already built `foo` function in the dist folder shep run foo --event default           Runs the `foo` function for just the `default` event shep run foo --environment production  Runs the `foo` function with production environment DB_TABLE=custom shep run foo           Runs the `foo` function with process.env.DB_TABLE assigned to custom (vars declared this way will overwrite vals in your environments/${env}.json file)
+  shep run foo --no-build                Run the already built `foo` function in the dist folder shep run foo --event default           Runs the `foo` function for just the `default` event shep run foo --environment production  Runs the `foo` function with production environment DB_TABLE=custom shep run foo           Runs the `foo` function with process.env.DB_TABLE assigned to custom (vars
+                                         declared this way will overwrite vals in your environments/${env}.json file) shep run '*'                           Runs all functions for all events shep run 'foo-*'                       Runs all functions matching pattern `foo-*`
 ```
 #### `shep deploy`
 ```